We are delighted to confirm the following keynote speakers for the 9th International Self-Determination Theory Conference 2026.

 Future of Work Institute, Curtin University, Perth, Australia

-Title: Effects of real compensation systems on work motivation and work outcomes
+Title: Effects of real compensation systems on work motivation and work outcomes.

 Professor Woogul Lee